bramp/blog/content/post/2015-08-27-unsafe-part-3-benchmarking-a-java-unsafearraylist.md

 - java
 ---

-Previously we introduced a [UnsafeArrayList][1], a ArrayList style collection that instead of storing references to the objects, it would copy them into heap allocated memory.
+Previously we introduced a [UnsafeArrayList][1], an ArrayList style collection that instead of storing references to the objects, it would use [sun.misc.Unsafe][15] and [UnsafeHelper][16] to copy the objects into heap allocated memory.
 This has the unique property of keeping all objects contiguous in memory, and avoids a pointer indirection, at the cost of needing to copy values in and out.
-I would argue that the copy cost is minor, as it is effectively prefetching the object’s fields into the CPU cache.
-Saving a memory load when the field is actually used (most likely shortly after it is pulled from the list).
-However, instead of speculating, this article aims to benchmark the list.
+This article aims to benchmark this list, and understand its unique characteristics.

 ## Methodology
 To test the performance of this new style of list, a series of benchmarks were devised.
 The new [JMH benchmark framework][3] was used, and final benchmark code is [available here][2].